 Choose the UX KPIs that matter most to the business, get users involved, and obtain instant feedback from experimental design phases.

 The conversion rate is arguably the definitive KPI for UI design assessment, but avoid making decisions based solely on low-level metrics or marketing or financial numbers: they can be misleading unless you consider the users’ opinions.
-Run surveys and interviews, user journey research, and analyze feedback from those in direct contact with end-users, such as the customer support team and salespeople.

 Only a combination of various data will give you the correct vision for steering your product towards success.